remix-run/remix-website/data/posts/say-goodbye-to-spinnageddon.md

 ## The Code

 We've been talking about the user experience a lot and that's where we like to start, but the developer experience is really important as well (it is an input into user experience after all).
-This example is too contrived to come to many conclusions about the UX.
+This example is too contrived to come to many conclusions about the DX.
 As noted, it's missing mutations which is a great way to add complexity to any app and almost every app needs to support mutations.

 But if you take a look at the code in even this simple app, you'll see the beginnings of a much simpler codebase with Remix.
 And that really should be expected.
 Remix is a framework with conventions and utilities to aid you in development.
 Remix is also a full solution–as noted, the CRA version can't do the sever-side stuff, so it's using the Remix version as a backend–so a client-only app has to deal with the indirection of wiring up network calls to a backend.